AlexLim-Pro/RAFT/README.md

 ### Runtime Instructions

 This code has been tested to function on Python 3.7, 3.8, and 3.9.
-Other Python 3 versions should work as well; however, they are not recommended.
+Other Python 3 versions and even Python 2 versions should work as well; however, they are not recommended.

 Please install the required packages in [requirements.txt](requirements.txt).